DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_12_Migrating_server_workloads.md

 Answer the following questions based on the scenario:

 1. What steps do you need to perform before running the Windows PowerShell cmdlets in the Windows Server Migration Tools on Windows Server 2019?
-1. What steps do you need to perform on a source server running Windows Server 2012 R2 before you can use the the Windows PowerShell cmdlets in the Windows Server Migration Tools?
+1. What steps do you need to perform on a source server running Windows Server 2012 R2 before you can use the Windows PowerShell cmdlets in the Windows Server Migration Tools?
 1. Which cmdlet can you use to verify which features can be migrated from a source server?
 1. List the high-level steps for using the Windows Server Migration Tools to migrate settings from a source server to a destination server.